dante4rt/Galxe-AutoComplete-Tasks/README.md

 1. Open the DevTools in your web browser.
 2. Navigate to the "Console" tab.
-3. Copy the script code (to be provided) and paste it into the console.
+3. Copy the script code (index.js) and paste it into the console.
 4. Press `Enter` to run the script.

 ## Contribution 🤝